 Opening a checking account is a big step.
 You have many options in front of you, and one you should seriously consider involves setting up a checking account with a credit union.

-In March 2018, Arizona credit unions reported approximately 1.5 million accounts, according to CUNA State Trends.
+In September 2020, Arizona credit unions reported approximately 1.6 million members, according to CUNA State Trends.
 Let’s get started with all of the benefits that a credit union checking account offers.